nandor/gmp-genm/README.md

-# genm-gmp
+# llir-gmp

-GenM version of the GNU MP Library
+LLIR version of the GNU MP Library